 Learn more about NYC before you go.
 Here are reference books and maps to get you where you want to go.
 And check out my favorite books on the history of New York City.

+And here is a list of some of New York City’s most underrated attractions.
 What is YOUR favorite New York City activity?
 We’d love to know.

 Still can’t get enough of New York City, check out these useful posts.